arcus/education_modules/geocode_lat_long/geocode_lat_long.md

 module_template_version: 3.0.0
 language: en
 narrator: UK English Female
-title: Encoding Geospaital Data: Latitude and Longitude
+title: Encoding Geospatial Data: Latitude and Longitude
 comment:  This is an introduction to latitude and longitude and the importance of geocoding - encoding geopspatial data in this coordinate system.
 long_description: If you use any geospatial data, such as patient or participant addresses, it is important that that location data be in a usable form.
 This means using the same coordinate system that Global Positioning Systems use: latitude and longitude.
 This module is appropriate, as either an introduction or review, for anyone considering using geospatial data in their analysis.
 estimated_time: 15 minutes